coherentgraphics/cpdflib-binary/README.md

 and also in source form.

-The website for commercial sales of the Command Line Tools and C and Pythonm APIs is
+The website for commercial sales of the Command Line Tools and C and Python APIs is

 http://www.coherentpdf.com/